Human Factors in Forensic Science: CSAFE Researchers Explain Cognitive Psychology’s Role

 For instance, when a fingerprint or shoeprint examiner compares the print of a suspect to a print from the crime scene, there is potential for human factors to bias the examiner’s decision on a match.

 “General social and cognitive psychology research indicates that (A) humans often see what they expect to see and that (B) humans tend to seek out and interpret information in a way that supports their pre-existing beliefs,” she said.

-For example, it is possible that the forensic science examiner may have had an opinion about the guilt or innocence of a suspect before even beginning the examination.
+For example, forensic science examiner may have had an opinion about the guilt or innocence of a suspect before even beginning the examination.
 Whether intentional or not, it could lead to biased results.

-Dr. Kelley emphasizes that it is critical for forensic scientists to be aware of potential bias before expressing opinions or decisions on the outcome of evidence analysis.
+Dr. Kelley emphasizes that forensic scientists must be aware of potential bias before expressing opinions or decisions on the outcome of evidence analysis.